 He won just 165 games in his injury-shortened career but it’s a testimony to his greatness that there was never a question about his place in the Hall of Fame.

 It’s highly subjective, but here’s a list of ten great Koufax cards that belong in any collection:

 One of the most valuable and sought after cards of the post-War era, the boyish hometown kid didn’t appear in the 1955 World Series.
 As a bonus baby, he had to be kept on the big league roster for two years, a rule that pushed another young pitcher, Tommy Lasorda, down to the minor leagues.
-You might have to fork over $400 even for a lower grade example but they’re readily available.
+You might have to fork over $1,000 or more– just for a lower grade example– but they’re readily available.

 1957 Topps Sandy Koufax